boucadair/CATS-framework/draft-ietf-cats-framework.md

 This document does not make any assumption about how the various CATS functional elements are implemented and deployed.
 Concretely, whether a CATS deployment follows a fully distributed design or relies upon a mix of centralized (e.g., a C-PS) and distributed CATS functions (e.g., CATS traffic classifiers) is deployment-specific and may reflect the savoir-faire of the (CATS) service provider.

 Centralized designs where the computing related metrics from the C-SMAs are collected by a (logically) centralized path computation logic (e.g., a PCE) that also collects network metrics may be adopted.
 In the latter case, the CATS computation logic may process incoming service requests to compute and select paths and, therefore, service contact instances.
 The outcomes of such a computation process may then be communicated to CATS traffic classifiers (C-TCs).

+NOTE Dirk: here we again conflate the functions of path computation and selection.
+It seems that PCE is a path computation element, while a C-PS selects a path - I suggest to stick to this separation.

 In conclusion, at least three deployment models can be considered for the deployment of the CATS framework: